rana-abdalla1/RAG-SVA-Helper/README.md

 Uses a few-shot prompting with explicit SVA rules for better assertion generation.

 ## Features
-- Loads requirements and code examples from a JSONL file.
+- Loads assertions and code examples from a JSON file.
 - Embeds and stores documents using OpenAI embeddings and Chroma.
 - Retrieves relevant exemplars for a given requirement.
 - Uses a prompt template and LLM to generate strict SVA and anti-vacuity cover properties.
-- Pretty-prints the generated assertions and notes.

 ## Requirements
 - Python 3.8+